 We aim to be as environmentally friendly as possible, so shares are packed in a reusable tote with an ice pack.
 We ask you to bring your own bags/cooler to transport your vegetables and leave your tote and ice pack to be re-used later.

 We are partnering with other local farms and food producers to offer optional additions to your weekly veggie share.
 Once your CSA membership is reserved, you will have the opportunity to sign up for add-ons through our CSA members-only online store before the beginning of CSA season.

-- Fruit from local farms: selection of seasonal fruit from local farms as available; organic and conventional
+- FRUIT: a selection of seasonal fruit from local farms as available; organic and conventional